DuiToken/DuiToken/audit/README.md

 # DuiToken Audit

 The inital audit completed by TechRate found a minor issue (The function ```includeInReward``` uses a loop to find and remove addresses from the ```_excluded``` list.
-We added a hard limit to mitigate for any possible gas error if excluding too many wallets).
+We added a hard limit to mitigate for any possible gas error if excluding too many wallets - this was only a minor warning).

 We resolved this prior to launch & have published the revised audit here.